Kevin Kampl: Early career

-Kampl began his career with Bayer Leverkusen.
-After some years in the youth team of Bayer Leverkusen II, he signed for SpVgg Greuther Fürth.
+Kampl began his career with the reserve team of Bayer Leverkusen, where he played in the German fourth division.

-On 30 August 2010, he signed a one-season loan contract with SpVgg Greuther Fürth.
-Kampl made his first team debut on 29 October 2010 as a late substitute in a 2.
+On 30 August 2010, Kampl signed a one-season loan contract with SpVgg Greuther Fürth.
+He made his first team debut on 29 October 2010 as a late substitute in a 2.
 Bundesliga tie with Erzgebirge Aue.
 After only half a season for Greuther Fürth, he returned to Bayer Leverkusen during the 2010–11 winter transfer window.
 Kampl made his Leverkusen 2010–11 season debut as a second-half substitute in the UEFA Europa League game against Metalist Kharkiv.

 In the summer of 2011, Kampl transferred to 3.
 Liga side VfL Osnabrück.
 After having played a great season for Osnabrück, he joined newly promoted 2.
 Bundesliga club VfR Aalen for a transfer fee of €250,000.
 However, he played only four matches for Aalen, scoring two goals and assisting another three.

-This marvelous start drew the attention of well-financed Austrian champion Red Bull Salzburg and they acquired him just before the end of the transfer window by fulfilling his release clause in the amount of €3 million.
-He was nominated for the best player of the Austrian Bundesliga at the beginning of the 2013–14 season, but had to eventually concede to Philipp Hosiner.
+This start drew the attention of well-financed Austrian champions Red Bull Salzburg and they acquired him just before the end of the transfer window by fulfilling his release clause in the amount of €3 million.
+Kampl was nominated for the best player of the Austrian Bundesliga at the beginning of the 2013–14 season, but had to eventually concede to Philipp Hosiner.